JALsnipe/swift-style-guide/README.md

 In general, you should avoid `NSError` in Swift in favor of defining your own `ErrorType`.
 However, in the event you do need to use `NSError`
 (for interop with Objective-C, for instance):

 * Define a proper domain for your `NSError`.
-This should be specific to your module and ideally would be reflective of your bundle identifier (i.e. `com.aetn.aetv.ios.watch`)
+This should be specific to your module and ideally would be reflective of your bundle identifier (i.e. `com.myCompany.myApp`)
 * Define a list of the various error codes and what they translate to.
 These should be some sort of easily readable constant or enum value so that way the caller is able to determine what exactly failed.
 * In the userInfo, include _at least_ a localized description (`NSLocalizedDescriptionKey`) that accurately and concisely describes the nature of the error.